 - Honey Bunny book – one of our favorite books of all time

-- Spring sunshine bodysuit set – Old Navy has the cutest toddler and baby shirts this spring, I am loving all of the patterns!
+- Spring bodysuit – Old Navy has the cutest toddler and baby shirts this spring, I am loving all of the patterns!
 I also bought the bunny versions too in the baby and toddler sizes!

 Inside of the Easter eggs